microsoft/DeepGNN/docs/graph_engine/dataset.rst

 We convert this dataset to a data pipeline by splitting it into windows.
 Each window is effectively a separate dataset object and the dataset pipeline consists of multiple windows which each include mulitple blocks / batches.
-When we run a function on a dataset pipeline it is not executed immediately, instead it is staged and only run per window when required by iter_batches.
+When we run a function on a dataset pipeline it is not executed immediately, instead it is staged and only run per window when required by `iter_torch_batches`.
-More about dataset pipelines, `here <https://docs.ray.io/en/latest/data/pipelining-compute.html#pipelining-datasets>`.
+More about dataset pipelines, `here <https://docs.ray.io/en/latest/data/pipelining-compute.html#pipelining-datasets>`_.

 * Higher parallelism is generally better for performance.
 Lower blocks per window means lower latency but gives less room for concurrent tasks.
 * Cluster memory should be 2-5x the window size to avoid spilling, you can see window size by using `dataset.stats()`.